vectorbite/VBiTraining2/README.md

   * Bring your laptop.
 Any operating system/platform will do.

   * Have R (version 3.2 or higher) installed.

   * Have some code editor installed.
 [RStudio](https://www.rstudio.com/) is a great option, as it is a good code editor + a inuitive [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface).

-  * Inculcate the coding Jedi inside of you - or the Sith lord - whatever works.
+  * Inculcate the coding Jedi inside of you - or the Sith - whatever works.